 - Traps: A "p-trap" with a union must remain accessible but a p-trap with a solvent weld may be concealed.

-A trap is a fitting or device so designed and constructed as to provide, when properly vented, a liquid seal which will prevent the back passage of air without affecting the flow of sewage or waste water through it.
+A trap is a fitting or device so designed and constructed as to provide, when properly vented, a liquid seal which will prevent the back passage of air without affecting the flow of sewage or wastewater through it.
 Each fixture must be trapped to prevent sewer gas from coming up into your house.
 The weir of the trap must be below the opening to the vent.
-The trap seal shall be no less than 2" or more than 4" and installed true to the water seal.
+The trap seal shall be no less than 2 inches or more than 4 inches and installed true to the water seal.

-The sizing of the vents shall be done using the fixture unit's table on the back of this insert.
+The sizing of the vents shall be done using the fixture units table referenced above.
 Vents must be graded or be level so there are no drops or sags.
-For vent termination, each vent pipe must extend through its flashing and end at least six inches above the roof.
-Vents may be connected together at least 6" above the highest fixture flood level.
+For vent termination, each vent pipe must extend through its flashing and end at least 6 inches above the roof.
+Vents may be connected together at least 6 inches above the highest fixture flood level.